miles52100/notes/technology_notes/sphinx.md

 e.g.

 ```
-.. directivenanme:: argument ...
+.. directivename:: argument ...
    :option: value

    Content of the directive
 ```

 To insert an image.
-The file path to the image is either relative or absolute from the top sourcedir So e.g. if we have a directory `sourcedir/Images` containing a **PNG** file `logo.png`
+The file path to the image is either relative or absolute from the top sourcedir.

-Then we'd insert that here (we're showing some options, e.g. we want it one-qarter the size of the *PNG*)
+E.g., if we have a directory `sourcedir/Images` containing a **PNG** file `logo.png` then we would insert that here (we're showing some options, e.g. we want it one-qarter the size of the *PNG*)

 ```
 .. image:: /Images/logo.png